-Appointed University Officials, including the Dean of Students and Residence Life Staff (not including Resident Assistants), and Hall Governing Board may conduct an administrative hearing.
+Appointed University Officials, including the Campus Administrator may conduct an administrative hearing.

-The Dean of Students will train community members (students, staff and faculty) to act as hearing panel members.
+The Campus Administrator will train community members (students, staff and faculty) to act as hearing panel members.

 The following provides the basic Hearing Process.
 Students are expected to obtain further details if they attend a hearing.
 The hearings will follow appropriate procedures to ensure a fair process.
 The parties will have the opportunity to present any facts to substantiate the claim, including witnesses.

 Hearings will proceed in the absence of a respondent who was given proper notice, who does not request a postponement and who does not attend the hearing.
 No parent, guardian, legal counsel or person outside of the University community is allowed to appear at the hearing, except if criminal proceedings are occurring simultaneously.